Brewers beat up Lester, top Cubs 8-5 to narrow WC lead

 Cubs: 3B Kris Bryant got the game off.
 He’s been dealing with a sore right knee for more than two months.
 He added to the aggravation by fouling a pitch from Hader off his right leg in the eighth inning of Saturday’s loss.

-Brewers: Braun was back in the lineup after a day off to rest his sore back. … RHP Brandon Woodruff (left oblique strain) threw a bullpen and is ready to face live hitters.
+Brewers: RHP Brandon Woodruff (left oblique strain) threw a bullpen and is ready to face live hitters.

 UP NEXT